-Posted on 3rd December, 2014 by LEO Web Team
+Posted on 3rd December, 2014 by LEO Learning Web Team

 There was a time when the only way to access e-learning was through a desktop computer.
 Nowadays, the methods of accessing e-learning are many and varied.
 Learning which is accessible across mobile phones, tablets and desktop PCs is known as multi device learning.
 Multi device learning accounts for the growing expectation that learners can view e-learning content on whatever device they’re using.

 Aware of this, clients increasingly want their learning to work across all devices.
-At LEO, we believe it’s a key requirement for learning to be as accessible as possible in this era of diversified platforms.
+At LEO Learning, we believe it’s a key requirement for learning to be as accessible as possible in this era of diversified platforms.
 However, doing this isn’t without its challenges…

 Implementing multi device learning